anderbellstudios/mouse-trapped/README.md

 In the game, you navigate the mouse around a set of mazes of rapidly increasing difficulty which appear to have no end.
 You receive no sympathy from the scientist, who barely acknowledges that you are any more important than a glass beaker.
 After all, if you break, he can always get a new one.

-This game was not intended as a protest against animal testing.
-The conditions portrayed in this game are (to my knowledge) inaccurate; most scientists are nothing like the one encountered here.

 ## Getting Started

 Although this is a javascript game, it requires a server to run it on so that the browser will load assets correctly.
 By default, the game expects a [Rails server](http://rubyonrails.org), which in turn requires [Ruby](https://www.ruby-lang.org/en/documentation/installation/).